 The commutator segments are connected to the armature winding used for the collection of current from it.
 It is also used for the conversion of the current direction.
 The commutator segments are insulated with mica in order to avoid circulating currents with the shaft.

-The brushes are made of either carbon or graphite depending on the size of the motor.
-The brushes are used to collect the current from the commutator.
+The brushes are made up of either graphite/carbon depending on the size of the motor.
+The brushes are used to get the flow of current from the commutator.

 Bearings are used for the smoother operation of the rotor.
 A fan is used for cooling the inner peripherals of the motor.
 It removes the excess heat that is generated in the motor.
 A shaft is used to deliver the output as mechanical energy.
 The whole armature is assembled on the shaft.

 It has its armature winding wound on the armature core while the field winding is wound on the stator.
-The armature is the rotating part of the machine and the stator is the stationary part of the machine.
+The rotating part within the machine is ‘armature’ and the stator is the stationary part of the machine.

 The small motor uses permanent magnets whereas in the case of large type electromagnets are used.
 Permanent magnets lose their magnetism during the wear and tear.
 The electromagnets are those which get energize when current is passed through the winding mounted on the core.

-It works on the principle of the Lorentz force equation.
-It states that whenever a current-carrying conductor is placed in a magnetic field, it experiences a force.
-It also works on the principle of faraday’s law of electromagnetic induction.
-Because an EMF is induced in the coil when this coil is rotated in the magnetic field.
+The DC motor working principle is the Lorentz force equation.
+It states that whenever a conductor that carries current is placed in a magnetic field, it experiences a force.
+It also works on faraday’s law of electromagnetic induction principle.
+Because an electromagnetic force is induced in the coil when this coil is rotated in the magnetic field.

 A DC supply is given to the armature winding such that the winding carries current.
 Due to the current in the winding, the coil is exerted by some force.
-This force is according to the Lorentz force equation, as the current-carrying coil is under the influence of the magnetic field.
+This force is based on the Lorentz force equation, as the current-carrying coil is under the influence of the magnetic field.

-The typical working diagram of the machine is shown in the figure below.
+The machine typical working is shown in the below diagram.

 The coil in the figure is marked on one side as AB and the other side as the CD.
-The current in the side AB is inwards and the current in the side CD is outwards.
+The current within the AB side is inside whereas the current within the CD side is outside.
 As this coil is under the magnetic lines of forces, it experiences some force.
 This force direction is found by using Fleming’s Left-hand rule.

 Fleming’s Left-hand rule states that the three fingers forefinger, middle finger, and the thumb are pointed perpendicularly.
 The thumb shows the force direction, forefinger gives the field direction and the middle finger should be pointed along the current direction.
-Fleming’s Left-hand rule explanation is shown in the figure below.
+The below image explains Fleming’s Left-hand rule.

 By applying fleming left hand-rule in the coil side AB we can observe that the force is acting upwards and in the side CD it is acting downwards.
 So, it creates a motion for the coil to rotate in the clockwise direction.
 Now, as the coil rotates, the coil changes its side I,e the side AB is under N pole influence and the side CD is under the S pole influence.
 Now the current in coil side AB is outwards and in coil side CD it is outwards.
 But, the force acts in the clockwise direction.
 This is achieved by using the commutator segments.
 Without commutator segments there would unidirectional current in the coil of the motor net force acting would be zero and no torque would be developed.

-Force acting when the coil is perpendicular to the magnetic field is shown in the figure below.
+The below diagram is Force acting as the coil is perpendicular to the magnetic field.
 At this position, the force in the coil side AB will act downwards.

 As the coil is rotated the coil side also changes their positions which are shown in the figure below.
 At this position, the force exerted on the coil side AB is upwards.